chriskonnertz/RegEx/README.md

 you do not have to pass an argument for the level parameter.
-The callback will have three arguments: The first is the child expression (an object of type AbstractExpression or a string | int | float), the second is the level of the that expression and the third tells you if it has children.
+The callback will have three arguments: The first is the child expression (an object of type AbstractExpression or a string | int | float), the second is the level of that expression and the third tells you if it has children.

 ### clear